Svendolin/Bachelor-Project-SKA2025/readme.md

 **2) Searchbar - Creating a searchbar**
   * Intuitive searchbar with a search icon and a text field and accessible to use
   * functional, for example hitting the search will put the state in the URL and the search results will be displayed (also for sharing the URL or reloading), it should keep all the progress
+  * The entered text should not be lost despite pressing the Escape key
+  * It should be possible to start the search both by pressing the Enter key and by clicking on the search symbol.

 **3) Product Catalogue - Creating a product catalogue with a list of model cars + Product Preview**